rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 We say that a `CallId` is *active* if the call stack contains a stack frame with that ID.
 In the following, we pretend there exists a function `call_is_active(id)` that can check this.

-**Note**: Miri uses a slightly more complex system with a `HashSet<CallId>` tracking the set of active `CallId`; that is just an optimization to avoid having to scan the call stack all the time.
+**Note**: Miri uses a slightly more complex system to track the set of active `CallId`; that is just an optimization to avoid having to scan the call stack all the time.

 ### Preliminaries for items